 For as long as I can remember, I sensed the pain and struggles of people around me and recognized the human potential to heal through honest communication and willingness to change.
 As a result of my own journey of self-discovery and inner repair, which was greatly aided by the help of a skilled and loving therapist, I was called to the field of counselling psychology in 2007.

-After extensive training and practice in multidisciplinary teams, in both residential and outpatient settings, I became a clinical manager for a national program that provided services to families dealing with trauma, addictions and related mental health issues.
+After extensive training and practice in multidisciplinary teams, in both residential and outpatient settings, I became a clinical supervisor and manager for a national program that provided services to families dealing with trauma, addictions and related mental health issues.

 In 2017, I made the move to explore my identity as a private practitioner.
 A number of individuals, who believe in the work I do and understand the positive impact of quality counselling on the course of people's lives, contributed to the development of Clear Coast Counselling.
 I am still grateful for and encouraged by their vision and assistance.

 I welcome adults of all ages and backgrounds, to my practice.
 I offer my grounded presence, treating people with kindness, respect and dignity.
 Through careful and compassionate listening, I work with clients to develop the understanding and tools needed to navigate the crisis they are faced with and move forward with their lives in a meaningful way.

 I counsel in a manner that invites curiosity, paying attention to the body's signals and working with what naturally arises.
 I tailor my approach to suit individual needs, using a blend of mindfulness, EMDR, and somatic therapies, as well as DBT.
 Every person has natural strengths and resources, and exploring and enhancing those with clients is one of my favorite parts of the work.